sudorandom/kmcd.dev/content/posts/2026/closing-the-alert-is-not-enough/index.md

 But clearing the alert only proves that the immediate symptom went away.
 It does not prove that the team understands the failure.

-A complete investigation answers three questions: how it broke, why it broke, and why we thought it was a good idea to begin with.
-The best teams work through all three.
+A complete investigation answers three questions: what failed, what allowed it to fail, and what old constraint made the broken design seem reasonable.
+Skipping any of them leaves you guessing.

-## Phase 1: Identifying the Mechanics
+## Phase 1: What failed

 An alert is just a symptom.
 A 5xx spike, a crash loop, or a latency page tells you something is wrong, but it does not explain what failed.